mbs-octoml/mbs-tvm/src/relay/collage/design.md

   labels as alternatives.
 Those sub-graphs are ultimately combined into candidate kernels.
 Collage will then naturally search between candidates with different choices of native vs library implementations.

-## Sub-project: Robust BYOC integrations for targets of interest
+### Robust BYOC integrations for targets of interest

 Overall any BYOC toolchain which could be supported by Collage needs to be brought to a high standard: